limeleaf-collective/website/content/blog/our-journey-to-establishing-a-cooperative-company.md

 +++
-title = "Our Journey to Establishing a Cooperative Company" date = 2024-04-12
+title = "Our Journey to Establishing a Cooperative Company - Part 1" date = 2024-04-12

 [extra]
 feature_photo = ""
+feature_photo_alt = ""
 +++

 At Limeleaf, how we do our work is equally important as the work itself.
 [As we explained in a previous post](https://limeleaf.io/blog/why-limeleaf-is-a-co-op/ "Why Limeleaf is a Co-Op"), Limeleaf operates as a worker cooperative, and we are dedicated to embodying the [Seven Cooperative Principles](https://ica.coop/en/cooperatives/cooperative-identity/ "Cooperative identity, values & principles").